 It is commonly known that Vancouver is a dog-friendly city.
 Here are 10 tips on how to train your dog and live comfortably in this urban jungle we call home.

-You can easily implement new boundaries, clearly communicate your expectations and begin to see behaviours that you like, occur more often – by being aware of how you and your dog co-exist.
+You can easily implement new boundaries, clearly communicate your expectations and begin to see behaviours that you like, occur more often – by being aware of how you and your dog, and even puppy, co-exist.

 Here are the top 10 tips on how to train your dog.

 Whenever you ask your dog to do something, do so with conviction, it is much easier for your dog to respond if you are calm and confident.
 Stay cool and collected can also help with problems like separation anxiety.